The legal tightrope of brand mimicry by discount supermarkets

 Craig Beaumont, associate trade mark attorney at Barker Brettell, takes a look at the nuanced interpretations of trade mark and passing off laws, and how discount supermarkets are getting away with brand mimicry.

 Courts often favour competition and require substantial proof of consumer confusion.
-Discount supermarkets can develop product packaging that sails close to the wind but contain sufficient differences to circumvent infringement claims.
+Discount supermarkets can develop product packaging that sails close to the wind but contains sufficient differences to circumvent infringement claims.
 It is widely accepted that a consumer confusion claim almost never succeeds when the ‘dupe’ uses a very different distinctive name, logo, or both on its packaging.
 Unfair advantage claims are looking like the better route for brand owners going forward.

 There are two main categories of ‘dupes’ offered by supermarkets: